What Is Schizotypal Personality Disorder And How Is It Treated?

 Schizotypal personality disorder defined

-Schizotypal personality disorder (STPD) is listed in the DSM V, or Diagnostic and Statistical Manual of Mental Disorders.
-This manual is compiled by the APA or American Psychiatric Association and is used by mental health professionals to diagnose mental health disorders.
+Schizotypal personality disorder (STPD) is listed in the DSM-V, or Diagnostic and Statistical Manual of Mental Disorders.
+This manual is compiled by the American Psychiatric Association and is used by mental health professionals to diagnose mental health disorders.

-According to the DSM V, schizotypal personality disorder is described as a "pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior, beginning by early adulthood and present in a variety of contexts."
-The Statistical Manual of Mental Disorders includes symptoms of this disorder, and for a proper diagnosis, at least five of the listed symptoms must be present.
+According to the DSM-V, schizotypal personality disorder is a "pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior, beginning by early adulthood and present in a variety of contexts."
+One of three cluster A personality disorders, schizotypal personality disorder is characterized by suspicion of others, odd beliefs or magical thinking, and flat affect.

 A schizotypal personality disorder may have a genetic component.
 Schizotypal disorders are more likely to show up in individuals who have a close relative with STPD.
 Although there seems to be a genetic link, researchers also believe that childhood problems may play a part.
 Abuse, neglect, and other hostile or neglectful behavior by parents or caregivers seem to contribute to the development of STPD.
 Research into the causes of schizotypal personality disorder is ongoing as researchers look for the genes that may be at fault, as well as social, familial, and environmental causes.

-STPD is not schizophrenia and individuals with STPD are not destined to develop schizophrenia.
+Schizotypal personality disorder is not the same as schizophrenia.
+And people with schizotypal personality disorder are not destined to develop a psychotic disorder.
 Research shows that links between the two exist, but STPD can remain consistent over a lifetime without the development of schizophrenia.
 Those who have a family member with schizophrenia may be more susceptible to STPD, schizophrenia, and other personality disorders, but every situation is different.

 Symptoms of schizotypal personality disorder

 Professionals use the symptoms of schizotypal personality disorder to evaluate an individual for a diagnosis.
-It can be important to understand that symptoms are similar across many mental health disorders and a proper diagnosis requires a licensed professional.
-The following is a list of symptoms associated with schizotypal personality disorder.
+It can be important to understand that symptoms are similar across many mental health disorders, and a proper diagnosis requires a licensed professional.
+The Diagnostic and Statistical Manual of Mental Disorders includes symptoms of schizotypal personality disorder, and for a proper diagnosis, at least five of the symptoms quoted below must be present:

 Schizotypal personality disorder diagnosis

 There is no specific test given to individuals who may be living with STPD.
 Instead, a licensed professional assesses a person’s symptoms to provide a proper diagnosis of the disorder.
-The symptoms of STPD are often present in many other mental health conditions, especially depression and anxiety disorders.
 The main reference is severity and pervasiveness; showing signs of symptoms or struggling with symptoms is not enough for a diagnosis.

 The doctor will interview the individual and then obtain a complete medical exam.
 The interview gathers information regarding the symptoms and their severity, and the medical exam takes place to rule out other possible causes for the person’s feelings, thoughts, and behaviors.

-There are neuropsychological tests for personality disorders, but they are not used as an exclusive diagnosis of STPD.
+There are neuropsychological tests for personality disorders, but they are not used as an exclusive diagnosis of schizotypal personality disorder.
 Neuropsychological tests do not exist specifically for STPD itself; rather, these tests are used to eliminate other possible disorders and gain insight into patient behaviors, thought patterns, and cognition.
 These types of tests are for reference, not for a complete diagnosis.

 Schizotypal personality disorder treatment